ThePhD/sol2/docs/source/api/usertype.rst

 Sol can adjust pointers from derived classes to base classes at runtime, but it has some caveats based on what you compile with:

-.. _exceptions_enabled:

-**With Exceptions Enabled**

-You do not need to manually specify the base classes.
-We use a technique that infinitely scales and automatically casts derived pointers to their base classes by exploiting the necessity of exception type matching.

-.. _exceptions_disabled:

-**With Exceptions Disabled**
+If your class has no complicated™ virtual inheritance or multiple inheritance, than you can try to sneak away with the performance boost from not specifying any base classes and doing any casting checks.
+(What does "complicated™" mean?
+Ask your compiler's documentation, if you're in that deep.)

-You must specify the ``sol::base_classes`` tag with the ``sol::bases<Types...>()`` argument, where ``Types...`` are all the base classes of the single type ``T`` that you are making a usertype out of.
+For the rest of us safe individuals out there: You must specify the ``sol::base_classes`` tag with the ``sol::bases<Types...>()`` argument, where ``Types...`` are all the base classes of the single type ``T`` that you are making a usertype out of.
 If you turn exceptions off and are also completely mad and turn off :doc:`run-time type information<../rtti>` as well, we fallback to a id-based  systemthat still requires you to specifically list the base classes as well.
 For example:

 .. code-block:: cpp
 	:linenos: